AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 ![Console Message](../assets/images/samplepage-console.png)

-Congratulations, you created your first Data Element and Rule and built your first Launch Library!
+Congratulations, you created your first data element and rule and built your first Launch library!

 ## Use the Working Library Feature

-When you are making a lot of changes in Launch, it is inconvenient to have to come to the Publishing tab and add changes to the library each time you want to see the result.
-Now that you have created your "Initial Setup" library, you can use a feature called "Working Library" that will let you rapidly save your changes and rebuild the library in one step.
+When you are making a lot of changes in Launch, it is inconvenient to have to come to the Publishing tab, add changes, and build the library each time you want to see the result.
+Now that you have created your "Initial Setup" library, you can use a feature called "Working Library" to rapidly save your changes and rebuild the library in a single step.

-Let's make a small change to our "All Pages - Library Loaded" rule.
+Make a small change to your "All Pages - Library Loaded" rule.
 In the top navigation, click **[!UICONTROL Rules]** and then click on the `All Pages - Library Loaded` rule to open it up.

 ![Reopen the rule](../assets/images/launch-reopenRule.png)

-On the `Edit Rule` page, click the ***[!UICONTROL Select an option]*** dropdown to show the `Working Library` options.
-Select your `Initial Setup` library.
+On the `Edit Rule` page, click the ***[!UICONTROL Working Library]*** dropdown and select your `Initial Setup` library.

 ![Select Initial Setup as the Working Library](../assets/images/launch-setWorkingLibrary.png)

 Once you've selected the library, you should see that the **[!UICONTROL Save]** button now defaults to **[!UICONTROL Save and to Library and Build]**.
-When you make a change in Launch, you can use this option to automatically add the change directly to your working library and rebuild the JavaScript files with the changes.
-You won't have to add the changes and rebuild on the Publishing page like you did earlier:
+When you make a change in Launch, you can use this option to automatically add the change directly to your working library and rebuild it.

 Test it out.
 Open your Custom Code action and just add a colon after the text "The page name is" so the entire code block reads: